 Later, we tried random dates in October for a different destination.
 This time, our Spirit voucher for a “free” flight was worth a $39 discount!

-Review about: Spirit Airlines Free Flight Coupon.
+Product or Service Mentioned: Spirit Airlines Free Flight Coupon.

 Reason of review: Not as described.